 Methodology for California-based Medical Schools

 Choosing to go into the medical field is a big decision, so determining where you will go for your education is an equally foreboding decision.

-We have carefully reviewed the top medical schools in California, some of them are huge institutions, others are smaller universities.
+We have carefully reviewed the top medical schools in California, some of them are huge institutions, others are smaller universities, others are online colleges.
 We have reviewed a wide range of different criteria before determining which school should go in which slot.
 We look at the size of the class, teacher to student ratio, graduation rate, and cost of tuition.
 After reviewing all this information, we define a number for each school based on these and other criteria.

 Our goal is to take some of the efforts away from students and do the work for them, so they can get down to the business of earning their medical degree in the field of their choice.